 At Evolve Education, we are firm believers that a child’s work is play.
 Throughout each day our tamariki are presented with invaluable opportunities to direct and lead their own learning, based around their current interests.

 Intentionally planned activities

 Our centres offer the ideal balance of child-led and teacher-led activities.
 Each day our expert teachers will set up an exciting and challenging array of activities to engage your little one and build their skills in a fun and supportive environment.

 All Evolve Education centres uphold a bicultural curriculum Te Whāriki, and embrace both Māori and Pākehā language, identity and culture.
 We formally acknowledge the Treaty of Waitangi - TeTiri o Waitangi and encourage the use of te reo.
 Our tamariki are taught Māori words and phrases, and we help bring the Māori language to life through waiata, karakia, and cultural stories.
 Kaiako and tamariki alike love celebrating special cultural events such as Matariki and Māori Language Week.

 Physical activity (Korikori)

 Ask any child under 5 what their favourite activity is, and the chances are, they’ll shout out “water play”!
-At Evolve, our teachers enjoy this almost as much as our children, and during the summer months many happy times are spent sprinkling, sloshing, squirting and splashing.
+At Evolve Education, our teachers enjoy this almost as much as our children, and during the summer months many happy times are spent sprinkling, sloshing, squirting and splashing.

 Messy play (Korihori pōrehe)